Be on the lookout for suspicious messages and avoid being a target of cyber-criminals.

 Remember that the ATO will never:

-For more information on how to protect yourself online at tax time, visit the ATO website.
+For more information on how to protect yourself online at tax time, visit the ATO website, opens in new window.

-Australian Government | Australian Cyber Security Centre and Stay Smart Online
+Australian Government | Australian Cyber Security Centre (ACSC)

-The Australian Cyber Security Centre (ACSC) brings cyber security capabilities from across the Australian Government together into a single location.
+The Australian Cyber Security Centre (ACSC) brings cyber security capabilities from across the Australian Government together in a single location.
 It’s the hub for private and public sector collaboration and information sharing to combat cyber security threats.
-ACSC’s Stay Smart Online provides topical, relevant and timely information on how home internet users and small businesses can protect themselves from, and reduce the risk of, cyber security threats such as software vulnerabilities, online scams, malicious activities, and risky online behaviours.
+ACSC provides topical, relevant and timely information on how home internet users and small businesses can protect themselves from, and reduce the risk of, cyber security threats such as software vulnerabilities, online scams, malicious activities and risky online behaviours.

 Australian Government | ReportCyber